heyredhat/spheres-old/README.md

 ```
 Here, `View("")` is, of course, a wrapper around a string object.
 The effect is that every time `a` changes, `b` reflects the change: specifically, the inner object of `b` is set to the return value of the provided lambda to which `a` is passed as `o`.

-In the browser, there should appear a sphere for `a` and a pane of `b`.
+In the browser, there should appear a sphere for `a` and a pane for `b`.
 It's clear that dragging the stars around the sphere updates the complex vector in real time, which is reflected in `b`.
 (If you're done listening, use `b.unlisten(a)`.)

 Finally, consider:
 ```